 Beverages / Alcohol

 We provide plenty of water and lemonade and two sodas per person per day.
 You are welcome to bring your own favorite beverages, alcoholic (assuming you are at least 21 years of age) or non-alcoholic, in non-glass containers.
-For your safety and the safety of others, alcoholic beverages are limited to evening enjoyment.
+For your safety and the safety of others, alcoholic beverages are limited to evening enjoyment, after instruction is over.

 We are obligated to adhere to the regulations established by the managing agency with jurisdiction over the area in which our trip operates.
 Use of marijuana on federal lands, whether it be medicinal or recreational, is illegal and therefore we ask that you refrain from bringing it with you on your OARS trip

 We carry sufficient drinking water with us to provide for your needs throughout the trip.
 Water jugs for refilling personal water bottles are accessible in camp, at lunch time and before hikes.